[Day in the Life of a Coach] Interview with ICA Coach, Tracey Tischler

 And the path has not always been a smooth one for this divorced, single mom.
 Tracey utilizes her own growth and challenges to support others going through the bumps and thumps that life gives us.

-Currently Tracey leverage her interests, curiosity, talents and experience in her coaching and as owner and Chief Talent Officer of All Models Agency, which represents talent from the Twin Cities/Minneapolis area.
+Currently Tracey leverages her interests, curiosity, talents and experience in her coaching and as owner and Chief Talent Officer of All Models Agency, which represents talent from the Twin Cities/Minneapolis area.
 She also is an author of children’s book “Heroes in The Sandbox” and an ebook, “The Insider’s Guide to Makeup Application: From Eyebrows to Skincare and Everything In-Between.”

 And, no. There is no typical day for Tracey and that’s what she loves about the coaching lifestyle!